PetroVoronov/telegram-menu-from-structure/README.md

     * `command` - the command that triggers the button And should return the button object acceptable by external library to work with Telegram
 * And three functions to interact with Telegram.
 These functions can be "usual", i.e. synchronous type or "async" type.
 It depends on the external library to work with Telegram.
 Please see details below
-  * `sendMessage` - a function that sends the message(Menu) to Telegram It should has three parameters:
+  * `sendMessage` or `sendMessageAsync` - a function that sends the message(Menu) to Telegram It should has three parameters:
-    * `peerId` - the unique identifier of the chat with the user in external library to work with Telegram
+    * `handler` - the unique handler, used by external library to interact with Telegram
     * `messageText` - the text part of the message(Menu)
     * `messageButtons` - the array with a buttons part of the message(Menu) And should return the number identifier of the newly sended message(Menu) in Telegram
-  * `editMessage` - a function that edits the the message(Menu) in Telegram It should has four parameters:
+  * `editMessage`  or `editMessageAsync` - a function that edits the the message(Menu) in Telegram It should has four parameters:
-    * `peerId` - the unique identifier of the chat with the user in external library to work with Telegram
+    * `handler` - the unique handler, used by external library to interact with Telegram
     * `messageId` - the number identifier of the message(Menu) in Telegram
     * `messageText` - the text part of the message(Menu)
     * `messageButtons` - the array with a buttons part of the message(Menu) And should return the true or false if the message was edited successfully
-  * `deleteMessage` - a function that deletes the message (user input and Menu itself) It should has two parameters:
+  * `deleteMessage`  or `deleteMessageAsync` - a function that deletes the message (user input and Menu itself) It should has two parameters:
-    * `peerId` - the unique identifier of the chat with the user in external library to work with Telegram
+    * `handler` - the unique handler, used by external library to interact with Telegram
     * `messageId` - the number identifier of the message(Menu) in Telegram And should return the true or false if the message was deleted successfully
+  * `confirmCallBackQuery`  or `confirmCallBackQueryAsync` - a function that confirms the callback query from the menu button It should has only one parameters
+    * `handler` - the unique handler, used by external library to interact with Telegram And should return the true or false if the callback query was confirmed successfully